mjhea0/django-interactive-charts-post/README.md

 WIth regard to integrating charts into the Django admin, we can:

 1. Create a new Django admin view
-1. Override an existing admin template
+1. Extend an existing admin template
 1. Use a third-party package (i.e., [django-admin-tools](https://github.com/django-admin-tools/django-admin-tools))

-### Create a new Django admin view
+### Create a New Django Admin View

 Creating a new Django admin view is the cleanest and the most straight forward approach.
 In this approach, we'll create a new [AdminSite](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/#django.contrib.admin.AdminSite) and change it in the *settings.py* file.